Process Gas Project: Delivering Environmental Sustainability

 Local solutions — local benefits

 We are continuing to monitor SO2 and particulate emissions at monitoring stations throughout the community.
-Since PGP/PEP’s completion, we have met the site specific standard commitments as set out by the Province while continually increasing our production levels and contributing to the local economy.
+Since PGP/PEP’s completion, we have met the site-specific standard commitments as set out by the Province of Ontario.